Shopping for a new BMW X3?

 AWD 4-Door xDrive35iIntercooled Turbo Premium Unleaded I-6, 3.0 L

 |$ 41,310||$ 44,900|

-The 2014 BMW X3 satisfies image-conscious families with its suave styling, its badge, and most importantly its responsive road performance combined with impressive fuel efficiency.
+The 2014 BMW X3 offers up responsive road performance and impressive fuel efficiency, all to satisfy image-conscious families with its suave styling, and its badge.
 And while it might not maintain an enthusiast reputation that's quite as heady as that of the automaker's esteemed 3-Series sport sedan, the X3 is one of the better picks in this now crowded class.

 Just don't expect the X3 to look rugged or outdoorsy.
 That, it doesn't; instead, it looks lean, pert, and graceful, like a tall sport wagon--but with just enough visually in common with the larger X5.
 Inside, the X5 is elegant but soft, calming, and decluttered--actually blending a driver-centric cockpit feel with the brand's warmer interior look.